Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of zoologists and wildlife biologists is projected to show little or no change from 2021 to 2031.
+Employment of zoologists and wildlife biologists is projected to grow 3 percent from 2022 to 2032, about as fast as the average for all occupations.

-Despite limited employment growth, about 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+About 1,500 openings for zoologists and wildlife biologists are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 State & Area Data